Home: Coalition for Economic Justice

-The Coalition for Economic Justice (CEJ) consists of a number of think tanks, charities and pressure groups across the political spectrum, who recently joined forces in response to the seriousness of the current economic situation.
+The Coalition for Economic Justice (CEJ) comprises political groups, pressure groups and charities who united in response to the economic crisis of that year and who have continued to work together for the establishment of justice in economic affairs.

-We propose the introduction of an annual Land Value Tax (LVT) (also known as a Location Benefit Tax) to reduce existing taxes on enterprise and labour in order to prevent future economic crises and alleviate the current one.
+We propose the introduction of an annual Location Value Tax (LVT) (also known as a Land Value Tax) to reduce existing taxes on enterprise and labour in order to prevent future economic crises and alleviate the current one.